luisquix/stunning-garbanzo/test3/README.md

-# Sample template
+# Empty template

-[This project](https://github.com/quixio/quix-samples/tree/main/python/empty) is a template for developing Quix Code Samples with Python.
+[This project]() is an empty template for Python applications using the Quix serverless environment.

 ## How to run